richardrodriguez21/booking-app/README.md

 A separate User entity was not needed for the test.
 All user-related data, including the unique identifier (email), is on the Booking entity.

+## End points
+- http://localhost:8080/api/v1/hotels (GET): Return  the list of Hotels
+- http://localhost:8080/api/v1/hotels/{hotelId} (GET): Return  the hotel basic info and the number of rooms available.
+- http://localhost:8080/api/v1/statistics/unique-users-per-hotel (GET): Return the list of hotels Ids with the number of total unique users
+- http://localhost:8080/api/v1/bookings (POST): Create a Booking in the system.

 ## Which improvements can be done ?
 -   Add validations to the endpoints and the use cases, using, for example, Symfony's custom value resolver with the Validator component.